 Belonging - Creating spaces and opportunities where all people are valued, heard, and are able to thrive.
 Projects amplify voices, foster creative expression, and create a vibrant, inclusive culture.

-February 9 | Applicant Info Session REGISTER HERE & Letter of Intent (LOI) open
+February 9 | Letter of Intent (LOI) open & Applicant Info Session - View recording here

-March at 9 at 11:59 PM | LOI close
+March 9 at 5 PM | LOI close

-June 16 | Approval by Boreal Waters Board of Trustees
+June 17 | Approval by Boreal Waters Board of Trustees

 June 18 | Notifications to applicants

-July 1, 2026 - June 30, 2027 | Grant period (maybe up to 3 years)
+July 1, 2026 - June 30, 2027 | Grant period (may be up to 3 years)

 1. Organization & Mission